 The Disney of today is a juggernaut of entertainment that’s difficult to explain.
 It’s like trying to reckon with the scale of a blue whale; how do you comprehend a 330,000-pound animal as long as six cars?
 How do you explain an entertainment company owning ESPN, Marvel, Star Wars, Pixar, and 12 amusement parks worldwide?
 The Disney of the 2000s was a much different place.
 It was the Anakin before the Darth Vader, the Mogwai before the Gremlin, the Hobbit before the Gollum.
 They were interested in entertaining kids more than world domination.
 At the start of the century, Disney’s modest ambitions gave birth to the television shows that still generate memes today.
-This is our definitive ranking of the best Disney TV shows of the 2000s.
+This is our definitive ranking of the best 2000s Disney shows.

 1. Phineas and Ferb

 There aren’t many old Disney shows that you can still genuinely enjoy without a healthy dollop of nostalgia, but Phineas and Ferb is one of them.
 The irreverent series captures the magic and possibility of summer vacation when you’re a kid.
 Sign on for the ride, including the secret-agent platypus.
 It’s well worth accepting the premise if only to understand the memes finally.
 Phineas and Ferb is a cultural institution that you can enjoy, even now, even as an adult.

 That’s So Raven works comfortably within the 2000s kids sitcom formula.
 But everyone on the show, from the writing to production and actors, is just so good that it makes its contemporaries dull in comparison.
 It was the first Disney show to run beyond the company’s 65-episode limit, which says a lot about its cultural impact.